cescobaz/haskell-monad-composition/README.md

 Note that your app monad interface doesn't changed, so you don't need to change tests.

-## Third level of monad composition: ExceptT StateT WriterT
+## Three level of monad composition: ExceptT StateT WriterT

 Ok, lets add another layer of monad.
 Lets try a WriterT.
 Start from the type of the app monad: just replace m with the new transformer: